Distracted driving is a national epidemic.

-- At any moment during the day, about 660,000 drivers in the United States are using phones or other electronic devices.
+- At any moment during the day, about 660,000 U.S. drivers use phones or other electronic devices.

-- Of the drivers under the age of 20 involved in fatal crashes, 11 percent reported they were distracted.
+- Of the drivers younger than 20 involved in fatal crashes, 11 percent reported they were distracted.

-- Drivers who are texting are 23 times more likely to get in a crash or near-collision.
+- Drivers who text are 23 times more likely to be in a crash or near collision.

-- Sending or receiving a text takes a driver’s eyes away from the road for an average of 4.6 seconds.
-If a car is traveling at 55 mph, that’s the length of a football field.
+- Texting — or even looking at a text — takes a driver’s eyes away from the road for an average of 4.6 seconds.
+That’s about the time it takes to drive the length of a football field at 55 mph.

 - Eating and drinking

 - Reading, including maps

 - Adjusting a radio or CD player

 Drivers need to ensure they are free from distractions and encourage family members and friends to do the same.
 If you need to make a call or text, pull over and park in a safe place.SOURCES:

 • Safe Kids Worldwide